- Home

 Weight: 20

-Public transport is cheap but limited; ride-sharing apps are affordable and widely used.
+Public transport is cheap but limited; taxis and ride-shares are affordable.

 ποΈ Entertainment Cost